ros-event-camera/event_image_reconstruction_fibar/README.md

 1) Free-running mode.
 This means there is no synchronization, and the produced frames will be at a fixed frame rate, equidistant in sensor time (not ROS or system time).
 2) Software synchronized with external camera.
 The reconstruction node subscribes to a camera topic.
-When an image frame arrives, it translates the ROS header time stamp of image message to sensor time using its internally estimated offset between sensor time and ROS time.
+When an image frame arrives, it translates the ROS header time stamp of the image message to sensor time using its internally estimated offset between sensor time and ROS time.
 This sensor time is then used for image reconstruction.
 3) Hardware synchronized with external trigger (currently Metavision-based cameras only).
-   This requires a trigger-in hardware sync pulse be sent to the event camera whenever a frame-based camera frame is triggered.
+   This requires a trigger-in hardware sync pulse to be sent to the event camera whenever a frame-based camera frame is triggered.
    The reconstruction node will use the trigger event's sensor time to reconstruct the intensity image, then translate the trigger time to ROS time to look up the corresponding header stamp of the frame-based camera image that likely corresponds to this trigger event.
 This header stamp will be used for the published reconstructed image.
 4) Stereo camera, with time synchronization cable between two event cameras, but no external trigger signal connected.